paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 **Yes, but only under certain circumstances.**

-Your profile will show all your previous purchased name changes, but we only selectively remove the ones that may be an issue for you.
+Your profile will show all of your previous purchased name changes, but we only selectively remove the ones that may be an issue for you.
 If one of your previous usernames breaches your privacy (for example, if it contains your legal name) or can lead to your privacy being breached (via other websites), contact [accounts@ppy.sh](mailto:accounts@ppy.sh) to request that it be removed.

-### Other Issues
+### Other issues

 #### The flag on my account's profile is wrong!